glycerine/spin_paxos/README.md

 anymore.
 This does not matter/is not in scope.
 (But it does make this a case of wondering: are you sure this is the correct problem to be solving?)
-That's is outside the scope of the challenge that Paxos addresses.
+That's outside the scope of the challenge that Paxos addresses.
 The consensus problem wants a fault-tolerant (a minority of cluster nodes can die), write-once register,